 A minimum cumulative score of 80 percent is required.
 Each individual HESI component score will be evaluated, but of the component scores, the reading score will be given the highest emphasis.

 - English (reading, vocabulary, grammar)

 - Science (knowledge related to anatomy and physiology)

 Only prospective students who have confirmed payment will be allowed to test.
 Our HESI information guide provides:

 - Instructions to create and log into a student Evolve account

 Students are highly encouraged to purchase the following publication in preparation for testing:

 (order by the correct ISBN)

-The nursing program has arranged group HESI testing sessions in Vermillion, Sioux Falls, Rapid City, Pierre and Watertown for $37.
+The nursing program has arranged group HESI testing sessions in Vermillion, Sioux Falls and Rapid City for $46.
 Space is limited in each section.

 If you are a prospective student with a disability and need accommodations during the entrance testing, please contact the director of Disability Services at least seven days before the testing date at: